-Based in the United States of America, Ekklesia Oromia is a non-profit Christian organization registered with the Minnesota Secretary of State in Minnesota statutes, chapter 317A USA.
+Based in the United States of America, Ekklesia Oromia is a 501© (3) non-profit organization.
 Ekklesia Oromia has a holistic mission to meet the physical, emotional and spiritual needs of the vulnerable communities in Bojjii Western Oromia and surrounding communities.
 The organization seeks to serve orphans, widows, the disabled and elderly by identifying potential relationships and establishing partnerships with faith-based organizations locally and internationally.

 According to UNICEF, Ethiopia counts as one of the largest populations of orphans in the world: 13 percent of children throughout the country are missing one or both parents.
 This represents an estimated 4.6 million children—800,000 of whom were orphaned by HIV/AIDS.

 According to the World Widows Report (2015) by The Loomba Foundation, there were close to 2.5 million widows in Ethiopia.